House approves Trump’s $2K checks, sending to GOP-led Senate

 For now, the administration can only begin work sending out the $600 payments.

-A day after the signing, Trump was back at the golf course in Florida, where he is expected to move after President-elect Joe Biden is sworn in on January 20.
+A day after the signing, Trump was back at the golf course in Florida, the state where he is expected to move after Biden is sworn in on Jan.
+20.

+Most House Republicans simply shrugged off Trump’s push, 130 of them voting to reject the higher checks that would pile $467 billion in additional costs.
+Another 20 House Republicans — including Minority Leader Kevin McCarthy of California, a Trump confidant — skipped the vote, despite pandemic procedures that allow lawmakers to vote by proxy to avoid travel to the Capitol.
+McCarthy was recovering at home from elbow surgery, his office said.

 Republican Rep. Mo Brooks of Alabama, a conservative who supported Trump’s extraordinary and futile challenge of the election results, counted himself Monday among the opponents of a more generous relief package and Trump’s call for higher payments.

-Note: This story has been corrected to show that Rep. Kevin Brady of Texas is the ranking Republican on the Ways and Means Committee, not the chairman.